Unveiling the Mystery: 90 Percent of 27 – A Deep Dive into Percentages and Their Applications

 Multiply the decimal by the number: Multiply 0.9 by 27: 0.9 x 27 = 24.3

 This method leverages the fundamental understanding of percentages as fractions of 100.
-By converting the percentage to its decimal equivalent, we directly translate the problem into a simple multiplication problem.
+Think about it: by converting the percentage to its decimal equivalent, we directly translate the problem into a simple multiplication problem.
 This method is efficient and easily adaptable to calculating any percentage of any number.

 Method 2: Using Fractions